Delayma-ML/Delayma-Models/index.md

 ## Conclusion and Future Work
 We conclude that we are able to get a very highly tuned model of bayesian ridge regression for getting nearly predictions for flight delays.
 We can use this model to predict flight delays and take necessary actions to prevent them.
-We can also use this model to predict flight delays and inform the passengers about the delay in advance.
+These models can be tested on larger datasets with real-time data.
+This will be a more complicated challenging task as updating and extracting real time data, which is more prone to having incomplete information and thus multiple empty fields.
+We can also use these models to predict flight delays and inform the passengers about the delay in advance.
 This will help the passengers to plan their journey accordingly.

 ## References